We present 13 people everyone in the industry should be familiar with.

 Take any creative field and you'll find well-known influencers who are responsible for leading the way, either with new interpretations, technical approaches or ideas.
 This is true whether you're looking at David Bailey in the photography world, or Tracey Emin in fine art.
 It comes about because some practitioners define a movement or technique, either inventing it, championing it, or otherwise leading a charge towards it.

 Of course, the world of web design is no different.
-We’ve got our own champions and leaders, although it’s surprisingly difficult to pick just ten names every web designer should know.
-Luckily, we live in an age of democratised sharing, with the likes of Facebook and Twitter making it easy to keep up to date with both current and future movers and shakers, so watch these ten and see who they recommend!
+We've got our own champions and leaders, although it's surprisingly difficult to pick just a few names every web designer should know.
+Luckily, we live in an age of democratised sharing, with the likes of Facebook and Twitter making it easy to keep up to date with both current and future movers and shakers, so watch these thirteen and see who they recommend!

 A quick note of caution before we upset those concerned, these names aren't ranked or in any specific order!
 If we've missed someone you think should be in our list, let us know in the comments below.

 - Twitter: twitter.com/beep

 If there's one man in the web industry who probably doesn't need an introduction, it's Ethan Marcotte.
 One of the web's best-known designers Ethan is a regular and popular speaker on the conference circuit and, in his own words, the one who "started that whole 'responsive web design' thing".

 02. Chris Coyier

 A world-known CSS expert and HTML guru, Chris Coyier writes one of the most popular CSS blogs on the web, CSS-Tricks.
 Throughout his career, Chris has published many tutorials, websites, and scripts to help designers improve their skills.
 A designer at CodePen, Chris can also be found at web design and development podcast ShopTalk.